Causal Inference Using Augmented Epidemic Models: Introduction

-Now consider estimating the parameters in such a model.
-To get consistent estimates, one must include any confounding variables $X_t$ into the model.
-These are variables that affect $A_t$ and $Y_t$.
-The data generating perspective is to further augment the model to include $X_t$ and then estimate the parameters by maximum likelihood or Bayes.
-(This is Method 1 below).
-But, as we shall explain, this approach will generally lead to inconsistent estimates.
-We provide three ways to fix this problem (Methods 2, 3 and 4).
-Here are the methods. \begin{itemize} \item[\bf Method 1.]
-If we are using the augmented epidemic model as a {\em data generating model} (DGM) for the observed outcome $Y$ then we can augment the DGM with confounding variables $X$.
-Then we can fit the model by maximum likelihood or Bayes.
-This may be the most natural approach but, as we will explain, this method should be avoided because it leads to the $g$-null paradox and yields inconsistent estimators.
+{The problem with using augmented epidemic models both as DGMs to estimate their parameters, and as MSMs to produce downstream causal inferences such as scenario predictions or estimating causal effects, is that these inferences are inconsistent.} We provide three ways to fix this problem (Methods 2, 3 and 4). {For completeness, we call Method 1 the approach we described above.} \begin{itemize} \item[\bf Method 1.]
+The augmented epidemic model is used as a DGM for the observed outcome $Y$, and its parameters are estimated by maximum likelihood or Bayes.
+This may seem like the most natural approach but, as we will explain, it should be avoided because it leads to the $g$-null paradox and yields inconsistent causal estimators.
 The reason is that, in these models, correlation and causation are entangled and cannot be separated.

 \item[\bf Method 2.]
-As in Method 1, if we use the augmented epidemic model as a DGM we can augment the DGM with confounding variables $X$.
-But now we extract the causal effect using a formula called the $g$-formula in \cref{eq::g3}.
-The parameters are then estimated using an estimating equation (see \cref{eq::ee}).
+As in Method 1, the augmented epidemic model is used as a DGM.
+The causal effect is extracted from the DGM using the $g$-formula (see \cref{eq::g3}) and the model parameters are then estimated using estimating equations (see \cref{eq::ee}).

 \item[\bf Method 3.]
-If we are using the augmented epidemic model as a model for the counterfactual $Y(a)$ (known as a {\em marginal structural model (MSM)}) we can estimate the parameters using estimating equations.
-Confounders are added only to the propensity score, which is an ingredient in the estimating equation.
-There is no need to augment the model for $Y$ to include the confounders.
-These only appear in the estimating equation.
+The augmented epidemic model is used as an MSM, that is as a model for the counterfactual $Y(a)$.
+The parameters are estimated using estimating equations.
 Method 3 is the simplest approach and is standard in causal inference.